 How to Participate

-The project is still in the early stages of development.
-Our goal is to select no more than six teachers in Indiana and six in Kentucky to test the lessons in the 2015-16 school year.
-We are creating and will test the activities this spring will have a professional development this summer to train the selected educators.
+Our goal is to select no more than six teachers in Indiana and six in Kentucky to test the lessons in the 2022 school year.
+We are creating and will have a professional development this summer to train the selected educators.

 We are gathering names of educators for future participation.
 Using Indiana Academic Standards for Science and Kentucky Next Gen Standards, we are targeting the third, fourth, and seventh grades.
 We will expand into the high school level in the future.